GitW1n/Web-Scrape-Wave/README.md

 Checking the connection status to sites.
 Saving results in different formats (planned for the future).
 Currently in development:
-Parsing of various types of objects (texts, images, tables, etc.)
+Parsing of various types of objects.
 Support for multitasking and asynchronous parsing.
 Mechanisms for error handling and recovery from failures.